Computational Literacies Lab

 Mode of Instruction

-Critical Computational Literacies is a synchronous online course.
-Regular attendance, preparation, and participation is essential and required.
+Critical Computational Literacies is a remote, asynchronous online course.

 Required Text and Materials

 There are no texts required to be purchased for this course.
-All readings will be accessible from the course website.
+All readings will be accessible from UBLearns.
 You will need regular access to a computer and a stable Internet connection.
 If this is a challenge for you, please contact me.

 Course Assignments

-There are four major assessments in the course.
-Each is described below; more specific guidelines and examples will be distributed as they become relevant.
+There are five assignments in the course.
+Each is summarized below; details for deliverables, examples, and assessment criteria are available on each assignments' page.
 Figure 1 (above) shows each assessment's relationship to the course learning goals and to broader program goals.

 Grading